-We have also heard of strangers or fraudsters cold-calling victims, falsely stating that they are from a well known UK communication service provider, claiming to call victims stating that they are form Telephone Preference Service.
+We have also heard of strangers or fraudsters cold-calling victims, falsely stating that they are from a well known UK communication service provider, or stating that they are from Telephone Preference Service.
 The callers ask victims to confirm/provide bank account details, informing them that there is a one-off charge for the service.
 Victims instead see monthly debts deducted from their accounts, which they have not authorised.

 Never give away personal information to organisations or people before verifying their credentials.
 Destroy and preferably shred receipts with your card details on them.
 Make sure that your computer has up-to-date software installed.